tildearrow/furnace/doc/1-intro/glossary.md

 - if an imported raw sample sounds recognizable but heavily distorted, it's likely to be unsigned interpreted as signed or vice-versa.

 **software mixing**: mixing multiple channels of sound down to a single stream to be sent to a PCM channel.
-- this puts a heavy load on the sound chip or the host system, so it was rarely used in games.
+- this puts a heavy load on the CPU of the host system, so it was rarely used in games.
 - _Furnace:_ this is used for DualPCM and QuadTone.

 **square wave**: a wave consisting of only two values, high and low, with equal durations within the wave's period.